-ETHICAL BREEDERS are found by calling local breed clubs.
+ETHICAL BREEDERS are found by looking online and by calling local breed clubs.
 Networking may send you to another breeder with a puppy available.
 Happy pet owners and vets recommend their breeder.
 Ethical breeders will question your home situation, family, children’s ages, other pets, fencing, and work hours.
 They give advice regarding feeding, housebreaking, and other issues.
 If they aren’t comfortable with your answers, they will not sell you the puppy.
 In essence, these breeders value their puppies and are extremely serious about the pup’s well-being.

 ETHICAL BREEDERS raise their puppy in a family environment.
 This puppy is accustomed to normal household noises and routine and is adaptable to change.
 The puppy will “meet and greet” without reservation.
 The lovingly raised puppy accepts handling and interacts easily.
 The parents may be on the premises but if an outside male was used, pictures are available.
 Health clearances of parents may be available.
 Registration papers from the American Kennel Club insure your puppy has a heritage and verified genetic background.
 Ethical breeders are often breed club members who adhere to a code of ethics.